jamesgrecian/mapr/README.md

 mapr
 ====

-mapr is an R package that makes it easier to make maps in R.
+**mapr** is an R package that makes it easier to make maps in R

-Given a set of locations, for example from a tagged animal, mapr will load a global shapefile from the Natural Earth database using rworldmap and manipulate it for plotting using ggplot2 and use in INLA.
+Given a set of locations, for example from a tagged marine animal, the `mapr` function will load a global shapefile from the Natural Earth database using `rworldmap` and manipulate it for plotting using `ggplot2`

+Alternatively, given the same set of locations the `meshr` function will help you to create a shapefile that can be used as a boundary when creating an `INLA` mesh using `inla.mesh.2d`

 Installation
 ------------